httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Upload Resource {#upload-resource}

 A resumable upload is enabled through interaction with an upload resource.
 When a resumable upload begins, the server is asked to create an upload resource through a request to another resource ({{upload-creation}}).
+This upload resource is responsible for handling the upload of a representation.
 Using the upload resource, the client can query the upload progress ({{offset-retrieving}}), append representation data ({{upload-appending}}), or cancel the upload ({{upload-cancellation}}).

-The upload resource is only responsible for handling the upload of a representation, not the processing of said representation.
-This task is performed by the resource targeted during the upload creation ({{upload-creation}}).

 An upload resource is specific to the upload of one representation.
 For uploading multiple representations, multiple upload resources have to be used.